In a Nutshell:

 An image side view of Medline Basic Aluminum Transport Chair

-With the chair configured such that the seat height is 20” (front wheels not lowered), the Medline K4 Basic Wheelchair handles well on all indoor surfaces and on relatively smooth and flat outdoor surfaces.
+With the seat height set at 20” (the front wheels are not lowered), the Medline K4 Basic Wheelchair handles well on all indoor surfaces and relatively smooth and flat outdoor surfaces.

-We’ve mentioned that it’s not ideal for handling sloping terrains, and will struggle on challenging, uneven outdoor terrains, making it about middle of the road where handling is concerned.
-Ultimately then, this comes down to where you plan on using the chair.
+We’ve mentioned that it’s not ideal for handling sloping terrain and will struggle on challenging, uneven outdoor terrain, making it about the middle of the road where handling is concerned.
+Ultimately, this comes down to where you plan on using the chair.

 If you’re buying it mostly for indoor use and only plan on going outside occasionally, it’s an awesome choice.
-If you plan on spending more time outside though, some other model is probably a better fit.
+If you plan on spending more time outside, another model is probably a better fit.

 No Learning Curve, Some Assembly Required

-While many chairs come ready to roll (or nearly so) right out of the box, there is some assembly required to get the K4 ready for first use.
-Even so, it’s not a long, complicated process, and the chair can be assembled without the use of tools.
-Plan on spending fifteen minutes or so familiarizing yourself with the design and another ten to fifteen actually getting it ready to roll.
+While many chairs come ready to roll (or nearly so) right out of the box, the K4 requires some assembly to be ready for first use.
+It’s not a long, complicated process, and the chair can be assembled without tools.
+Plan on spending fifteen minutes or so familiarizing yourself with the design and another ten to fifteen getting it ready to roll.
 After that, it’s smooth sailing.

 From the perspective of functionality, there’s nothing to learn, really, and as such, no learning curve to speak of.
-Once the chair is assembled, you’ll be able to sit down and move around freely.
+Once the chair is assembled, you can sit down and move around freely.

 Pros & Cons of the Medline K4 Basic Lightweight Wheelchair